nickgogan/MongoDBAtlasDeveloperDay/compass/README.md

 ## Checkpoint 0: Prerequisites
 1. As a workshop attendee/participants, please ensure that you have followed all of the [list of prerequisites](https://github.com/nickgogan/MongoDBAtlasDeveloperDay/tree/main#prerequisites).
 Then, please [install MongoDB Compass](https://www.mongodb.com/try/download/compass) and copy this repository to have access to the `wikipedia_tiny.json` file in `data/`.

-## Checkpoint 1: CRUD Operations in MongoDB
+## Checkpoint 1: MongoDB Query Fundamentals

 1. Via the Atlas web GUI, [load up the sample dataset](https://www.mongodb.com/docs/atlas/sample-data/).